Simón Elissetche

 Simón Pablo Elissetche Correa (born 28 September 1977) is a Chilean professional football manager.
-He was most recently the head coach of the Timor Leste national team.
+He is the current head coach of Karketu Dili, title holders of Timor Leste's league.

 Elissetche previously had already coached Timor-Leste from October to December 2017.
 Runner-up in the CTFA International Tournament in Taiwan.

 Coaching career

 Early career

 Ellissetche began his coaching career in Indonesia at the age of 27.
 He was appointed by Manuel Vega as his assistant coach at PS Kendari Utama.
 After one year in Indonesia, he returned to Chile to deepen his coaching knowledge.

 PSSB Bireuen

 In March 2012, Ellissetche sign a contract with PSSB Bireuen for the Premier Division season 2011–12.

 Persita Tangerang

 On 9 June 2013, Ellissetche agreed to a contract with Persita Tangerang.
 After managing the team for six matches with record of 3 wins, 1 draw and 2 losses, he resigned.

 Persikutim East Kutai

 After resigning from Persita, Ellissetche agreed to manage Liga Indonesia First Division club Persikutim East Kutai.